What’s The Best Method For Introducing My Puppy To A Leash And Collar?

 In addition to the main steps of introducing your puppy to a leash and collar, there are some additional tips and considerations to keep in mind.

 During the initial training period, it's best to avoid using retractable leashes.
-These leashes can make it more difficult to control and your puppy, especially when they are still learning proper leash manners.
+These leashes can make it more difficult to control and guide your puppy, especially when they are still learning proper leash manners.
 Opt for a standard leash that provides more control and stability.

 Consider using harnesses for certain breeds or individual dogs.
 Harnesses can be a great alternative, especially if your puppy tends to pull on the leash.
 They distribute the pressure more evenly across the body, reducing the strain on the neck and throat.